 - (a) Bare root stock.
 Place bare rooted plants in the center of the plant pit with the roots properly spread in a natural position.
 Cut broken or damaged roots back to sound root growth.
-Work backfill mixture around and over the roots and tamp. - (b) Balled and burlapped stock.
+Work backfill mixture around and over the roots, tamp as hole is being filled, and water thoroughly. - (b) Balled and burlapped stock.
 Handle and move plants by the ball.
 Place balled and burlapped plants in the prepared pits on tamped backfill mixture.
+Score the root ball to a depth of 25 millimeters along the entire side equally on 4 sides.
 Backfill around the plant ball to half the depth of the ball.
 Tamp and thoroughly water.
 Cut the burlap and remove it from the upper half of the ball or loosen the burlap and fold it back.
 If wire baskets are used cut the wire from the upper half of the basket.
 Backfill the remainder of the plant with backfill mixture. - (c) Container-grown stock.
 Remove the container just before planting.
 Place plants in the prepared pits on tamped backfill mixture.
 Backfill the remainder of the plant with backfill mixture and tamp. - 626.08 Fertilizing.
-Fertilize using either of the following methods: - (a) Mix the fertilizer with the backfill mixture when it is prepared. - (b)Spread the fertilizer uniformly around the pit area of individual plants or over shrub beds.
-Cultivate the fertilizer into the top 50 millimeters of the backfill mixture.
+Fertilize using either of the following methods: - (a) Mix the fertilizer with the backfill mixture when it is prepared. - (b) Spread the fertilizer uniformly around the pit area of individual plants or over shrub beds.
+Cultivate the fertilizer into the top 50 millimeters of the backfill mixture. - 626.09 Watering.

-626.09 Watering.
 Construct 100-millimeter deep water basins around trees and 75-millimeter deep water basins around shrubs.
 Make the diameter of the basin equal to that of the plant pit.